lazymeadow/bestBlog/README.md

 we got us some npm now, so see here first we do an `npm install`

-and then we do a dang ole `npm build`
+and then we do a dang ole `npm run build`

 and then we make it do a `python blog.py` if you don't want none of that terminal to be available no more